Algorithmic idealism: what should you believe to experience next?: Algorithmic idealism in a nutshell

-Note that this does \textit{not} imply that the \textit{agent itself} (which is in self state $x$ now) could use method $M$ to predict its own future experiences directly.
+Probabilities obtained by some method of induction are naturally interpreted in a \textit{Bayesian} way: many such methods begin with a certain choice of prior, and apply Bayesian updating upon obtaining new information (this is in particular true of Solomonoff Induction, used in the bit model below).
+However, here, the mathematical formulation of a method of induction is detached from its epistemic origins: rather than describing someone's beliefs about an unknown future, the values that it defines mathematically are now interpreted as some sort of \textit{objective chance} of turning from some given self state to another one.
+In more detail, they are supposed to be interpreted in a similar way as Berghofer's DEJI interprets quantum probabilities: not as expressions of what somebody believes, but what they \textit{should} believe if they were told the current self state\footnote{This does \textit{not} imply that the \textit{agent itself} (which is in self state $x$ now) can use method $M$ to predict its own future experiences directly.
 After all, the agent will not in general have complete knowledge of $x$, and some self states will represent observers that are incapable of reasoning, or that are simply patterns which defy any interpretation as ``observer'' or ``agent''.
-However, agents like us who \textit{are} able to reason rationally may still use the resulting theory, Algorithmic Idealism, to predict something about their future observations.
-This can be done either by working out \textit{general} predictions of Algorithmic Idealism that are independent of the specific form of the current self state $x$, or by analyzing the consequences of \textit{some} (incomplete, but non-zero) knowledge of $x$.
+However, agents like us who \textit{are} able to reason rationally may still use the resulting model of algorithmic idealism to predict something about their future observations.
+This can be done either by working out \textit{general} predictions of algorithmic idealism that are independent of the specific form of the current self state $x$, or by analyzing the consequences of \textit{some} (incomplete, but non-zero) knowledge of $x$.}.

-My goal in all of this is to obtain a formal, rigorously defined version of Algorithmic Idealism, and to do so, one needs to specify Postulates 1 and 2 in complete mathematical detail.
-There are obviously many ways in which this can be done: for every choice of self states $\mathcal{S}$ and method of induction $M$, one obtains a different possible theory.
-Furthermore, even the mathematical definition of what ``likelihood'' means (a probability distribution, or something more general?) may vary between different formalizations.
-One preliminary elaboration of this (the ``bit model'') has been worked out in~\cite{Mueller2020}, and an improved version is currently in preparation.
-Algorithmic idealism should therefore be seen as a kind of \textit{conceptual framework} rather than a single theory.